PhoenixPan/Notes/JavaScript.md

 1. Parenthesize the body of function to return an object: `params => ({foo: bar})`

 ## Object
-JavaScript objects cannot be compared, use JSON or loop the properties
+1. JavaScript objects cannot be compared, (x == y) is always false, use JSON or loop the properties

 ### Inheritance
 ```